|

 post on the left signed “Pennine Way” (SD 818722).
 Pass through the gate and the

-small walkers gate.
+small walkers' gate.

 The well worn

-over a couple of ladder stiles.
 You reach the ridge just below the

 “nose” of Pen-y-Ghent at a ‘T’ junction of paths (SD 836728).
 Turn left.